Mission Statement:

 • We especially encourage visitors to visit the shop in the local village (in high season on average 20 of our visitors per day visit the pub/shop).
 Food from the local organic farm is sold at the campsite in the summer months and in the village shop and is also used in the food served in the village pub.
 All of this is communicated to our visitors on arrival.

-• Visitors are encouraged to use local guides through advertisements on-site with promotions and discounts.
+• Visitors are encouraged to use local guides through advertisements on sites with promotions and discounts.

-• Visitors are provided with information on local Arts and crafts such as pottery and glasswork, and where to purchase it.
+• Visitors are provided with information on local Arts & Crafts such as pottery and glasswork, and where to purchase it.

 • Works from Local photographers are also available to purchase on our campsite.